 INFINITE GRATITUDE for heeding the call to be an active participant in the quest for personal and Collective LIBERATION.
 Each one of us plays a crucial role in what is unfolding in our world.
 Our Indigenous Relatives teach about the web of life…ALL of creation is interconnected and interdependent.
 Our choices matter!
-How WE CHOOSE to show up for ourselves and ONE another add to the unwritten pages of humanity’s story.
+How WE CHOOSE to show up for ourselves and ONE another adds to the unwritten pages of humanity’s story.
 It’s not too late to change the tide of history, yet WE don’t have a moment to lose.

 WE know the journey for personal and Collective LIBERATION is a marathon, not a sprint...it is requiring a tremendous amount of DEDICATION, DETERMINATION, and DEVOTION...of course it is, the stakes have never been higher.

 As a lifelong practitioner of nonviolence and devout student of the Kingian philosophy of nonviolent resistance, I AM deeply passionate about the TRUTH that a PEACEFUL outcome to what is unfolding in the U.S. and across the world is possible as long as WE stay rooted in a Universal SPIRITUAL foundation that HONORS the inherent value of ALL sentient life.
-Everything on this page and throughout my SACRED Activist work is rooted in a commitment to JUSTICE seeking and PEACE building through a process of ‘decolonizing minds and hearts’.
+Everything on this page and throughout my work as a SACRED Activist is rooted in a commitment to JUSTICE seeking and PEACE building through a process of ‘decolonizing minds and hearts’.
 This manifests on a micro level with the individual healing and mentoring work I do in addition to the macro level with the Beloved Community organizing I AM a part of.

 ‘The 1619 Project’: Based on the groundbreaking New York Times’ 1619 Project comes a six part documentary series that connects American history with the present, by placing the contributions of Black Americans and the consequences of slavery at the very center of the narrative.